-I ask Karl to go back and we drop Max of at the dock, “maybe next time with dad.”
+I ask Karl to go back and we drop Max off at the dock, “maybe next time with dad.”

 After 90 meters/300 ft we see there is no more plant life, sunlight can penetrate to a depth of 60 meters/ 200 ft but it is not intense enough anymore for plant life, except for one sort of red algae.

 Meanwhile, I have the feeling we are going down as fast as a brick.
-Looking next to me, I check the depth on the depth gauge, wow we are only half way down 150 meters.
+Looking next to me, I check the depth on the depth gauge, wow we are only halfway down 150 meters.
 It looks like we are going to land on the wall.
 Every now and then I look down and get a weird feeling of being scared of heights.
 Also looking upwards and hoping no chunk of stone or coral comes shooting down from the surface.
 Looking around though there isn’t much marine life to be seen yet.
-Every now and then Karl lets a few cubic foot of oxygen into the sub.
-Same principal of a rebreather, very efficient.
+Every now and then Karl lets a few cubic feet of oxygen into the sub.
+The same principle of a rebreather, very efficient.

 Its amazing to see how this self made engineer navigate his submarine past all these walls and shelves.

 Suddenly we see some deep sea jellyfish and squid, but they are too fast for us to be able to take a picture.
 I am hoping to see a ‘dumbo octopus’, but Karl tells me that we have to go way deeper to encounter one.
 The animals at these depths have made miraculous adjustments for life at these depths.
 Some have a blood red color, with red light being totally absorbed in these depths, others are then totally transparent, or shimmer like a mirror.
 There are even creatures down here who make there own light and certain corals and sponges glow in there own bioluminescence.